 Dangote Cement is well on the way to becoming one of the world’s leading cement companies and certainly the largest in Sub-Saharan Africa, which we believe will be the next big growth market for cement.

 Sub-Saharan Africa is home to a billion people and has a population growth rate of nearly 3% per year.
 By 2050, the UN estimates, the region will have a population of more than two billion.
 Furthermore, Sub-Saharan Africa is experiencing greater stability, less conflict and economic growth above global averages.
-The World Bank estimates that Sub-Saharan Africa experienced GDP growth of 3.0% in 2015, slower than the 4.5% recorded the previous year.
-It forecast subdued growth of 2.5% for 2016, picking up to 3.9% in 2017 and 4.4% in 2018.
-It attributes this slowdown, compared with higher growth in previous years, to lower oil prices and the ending of the commodity supercycle.
+The World Bank estimates that Sub-Saharan Africa experienced GDP growth of 2.9% in 2019, slower than the 3.0% recorded the previous year.
+It forecasts a decline of 1.8% for 2020, picking up to 3.8% in 2021.
+It attributes this slowdown, compared with higher growth in previous years, to lower oil prices and the effect of the COVID-19 pandemic.

 Despite the recent slowing of its economies, Sub-Saharan Africa will need considerable investment in infrastructure and housing as urbanization increases and economies diversify from dependence on agriculture, minerals and oil towards manufacturing, retailing and services.
 Increasing personal wealth and the ongoing shift towards younger, more affluent and more mobile populations will also increase demand for property as household occupancy falls.